platocrat/personality-lab/README.md

     Click around several pages.

-11. In the EC2 instance, re-attach to the `nextjs` session:
+11. In the EC2 instance, re-attach to the `next-app` session:

     ```sh
-    screen -r nextjs
+    screen -r next-app
     ```

     You should see the logs from the Next.js server that correspond to the pages you navigated to in your browser.